Russia ‘targeting Ukraine’s communication infrastructure so they can’t access news’

 Ministry of Defence issues latest update on war in Ukraine

-Russia is “probably” targeting Ukraine’s communications infrastructure in order to reduce Ukraine citizens’ access to reliable news and information, according to UK Defence Intelligence.
+Russia is “probably” targeting Ukraine’s communications infrastructure in order to reduce Ukraine citizens’ access to reliable news and information, according to the Ministry of Defence.

-The country reportedly struck a TV tower in Kharviv on Sunday, suspending broadcasting output.
-This mirrors a similar strike on a TV tower in Kyiv a week earlier on March.
+Putin’s forces reportedly struck a TV tower in Kharviv on Sunday, suspending broadcasting output, an MoD statement said this morning.
+This mirrors a similar strike on a TV tower in Kyiv a week earlier on March 1.

-As a result of collateral damage from Russian strikes on infrastructure, it is also highly likely that Ukrainian internet access is being disrupted.
+As a result of collateral damage from Russian strikes on infrastructure, it is also highly likely that Ukrainian internet access is being disrupted, the update adds.

 Over the past week, internet outages have been reported in Mariupol, Sumy, Kyiv and Kharviv.